Joint Venture General Motors of Canada & Suzuki Motor Company

-The main building is one kilometre long and approximately 230,000 m2 in area.
+The main building is one kilometre long, approximately ~2,475,000 ft2/230,000 m2 in area, and consists of a grouped series of 215 ft2 or 20 m2 structural bays.
 Essentially, four separate automobile production plants are located under one roof: stamping, welding, painting and final assembly.
 Each plant has its own incoming electrical service and ventilation system.
 A rail spur serves a 25-acre paved shipping compound.